betamoojw/display/README.md

 ## 🐛 Known Issues
 - The weather status text does not change depending on day/night, only the picture
 - When the connection with the API is lost/reboot, the screen lock state is not restored
-- When initially loading/flashing, it may go into reboot (I have not yet found the cause of the problem)

 ## ⚠️ Important Notice
 - Regarding shutter and vacuum widgets: Testing was conducted on demo entities (as I don't have real devices), so errors may occur when working with real entities.
 Feedback is welcome! 🙏